laurisvan/request-promise-lite/README.md

   json: false,      // JSON shortcut for req headers & response parsing
   agent: false,     // The HTTP agent for subsequent calls
   resolveWithFullResponse: false, // Resolve with the response, not the body
-  verbose: false,   // Whether or not run the requests in verbose mode
   compression: ['gzip', 'deflate'], // Support GZIP or deflate compression };
 ```